Visa Sponsorship jobs in Czech Republic for foreigners 2025/2026 Now Available

 Prague offers several options for teaching foreign languages, albeit the monthly salary will be closer to the average of 25,000 CZK.

-Criteria to Acquiring Work Visas for the Czech Republic
+Eligibility Criteria for Work Visas in Czech Republic

 Depending on the type of visa your employees require, there may be prerequisites for a Czech Republic work permit.
 Every Schengen visa demands: